MrEnder0/Grid9/README.md

 ### Low priority

-- Create a javascript build that can go in the documentation so you can run it in the browser with the docs.
 - Add grid9 url handler for running grid9 files by clicking a link.
 - Add intergration with other open source apps.